Gravitational Wave Flux and Quadrupole Modes from Quasi-Circular Non-Spinning Compact Binaries to the Fourth Post-Newtonian Order: Corrections to the source moments due to infrared commutators

 \section{Corrections to the source moments due to infrared commutators}

 In this section, we discuss the appearance of infrared (IR) ``d'Alembertian commutators'' in the expression of the PN-expanded near-zone metric, and their effects on the expression of the source moments.
-This feature starts at 4PN order, and does not affect the 4PN equations of motion: it is thus new with the present work.
-We also show that the IR commutators enter the flux and the $(2,2)$ mode for generic orbits, however they do not contribute in the quasi-circular limit.
+This feature starts at 4PN order and does not affect the 4PN equations of motion, but should have been considered in previous works~\cite{MHLMFB20, MQ4PN_IR, MQ4PN_renorm}.
+We shall show that the IR commutators enter the flux and the $(2,2)$ mode for generic orbits, however they do not contribute in the quasi-circular limit.
+Since they are zero for quasi-circular orbits, all the results explicitly presented in the previous works~\cite{MHLMFB20, MQ4PN_IR, MQ4PN_renorm} are correct.
 Throughout this section, we will be based on the construction and computation of the source mass quadrupole, as described in~\cite{MHLMFB20}.